igrishaev/remus/README.md

 ```

 Remus overrides just two options: `:as` and `:throw-exceptions`.
 No matter if
-you pass them, their values become `:stream` and `true`.
-We use streamed HTTP
+you pass them, their values will become `:stream` and `true`.
+We use streamed
-response since ROME tools works better with raw binary content rather then
+HTTP response since ROME works better with raw binary content rather then parsed
-parsed string.
-We throw HTTP non-200 exceptions to prevent parsing non-positive
+string.
+We throw exceptions for non-200 responses to prevent parsing their
-server response.
+content.

 Here is how you can access the negative HTTP response: